johnbachman/depmap_analysis/doc/indra_depmap_service/web_ui_introduction.rst

 .. math::
     w_e = -C \cdot \log\left(\frac{\text{refcount}}{\text{total} + T_k}\right)

-where `refcount` is the number of references with the associated MeSH ID(s) that are supporting edge :math:`e` and `total` is the total number of references supporting edge :math:`e`.
+Here, `refcount` is the number of references with the associated MeSH ID(s) that are supporting edge :math:`e` and `total` is the total number of references supporting edge :math:`e`.